 '''

 90-100

-= A.

 4 points

+= A,

 3 points

 80-89

 = B.

+2 points

 70-79

-= C,
+= \mathbf{C},

-2 points

 60-69

 = D,

 1 point

 59 and below = F,

 0 points

+0

+=

 Incomplete

-0

 '''

 - 1. Meet state and district graduation requirements; - 2.
 Semester grades in all high school courses, including those taken before 9th grade, shall be considered in calculating the grade point average. - 3.
 Must be enrolled in and earn their final two years of credit in the school.
 Exception: Participation of a Levy County student in an approved exchange program for up to one year.
 (Early admission to college with required course enrollment meets this criterion). - 4.
 Grades shall be calculated through the 7th semester (1st semester, senior year). - 5.
 For determining Valedictorian and Salutatorian the Florida Academic Scholars GPA will be used.